meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Winners were informed that the research was a study of lotteries.
 Was mentioned that other lottery winners because these respondents were keenly aware of their special status.
 Control group was told that the research was a study of everyday life.
 Did not mention the lottery winners to avoid instituting an unfavorable comparison for the controls.
 #### Measures
-General background questions (age, occupation, rac)
+General background questions (age, occupation, race, religion, level of education).

+Lottery winners and accident victims were asked several open-ended quetions such as:
+"H"